angrybacon/doomsday-wiki/markdown/articles/2020/03/22/ddfaq.md

 Badlands, 2 Underground Seas, 2 Islands and 1 Swamp.
 Sometimes (if there is a splash colour) you might add an additional land or replace the second basic Island with a, in the example of {G}, :card[Bayou] and/or :card[Tropical Island].
-Toolbox lands such as :card[Nurturing Peatland] tend not be be used for these lists but can be an option.
+Toolbox lands such as :card[Nurturing Peatland] tend not to be used for these lists but can be an option.

 #### Meandeck